-Please make sure to clarify any copyright issues regarding the articles before submission in PURE.
+Please make sure to clarify any copyright issues regarding your articles before submission in PURE.

 In PURE it is possible to select whether the complete thesis can be published digitally.
-If the thesis contains articles which cannot be published parallel to the original version due to copyright issues, the student can upload a redacted version of the thesis which allows the student to upload an additional document without articles which will be e-published and thus, can be made publicly accessible on the Research Portal.
+If your thesis contains articles which cannot be published parallel to the original version due to copyright issues, you can upload a redacted version of your thesis which allows you to upload an additional document without articles which will be e-published and thus, can be made publicly accessible on the Research Portal.
 The complete version of the PhD thesis including all articles will be forwarded to the PhD School in connection with the assessment of the thesis.